lewbei/created_tool/IJORAS_tool/readme.md

 It is possible the DOI does not has the correct page number, so you still need to check the reference if it is only shown single page instead of double page.

+I just notice the based_doi has a problem whereby the doi maybe obtained other information which resutls into a different reference.
+Please dont use it.